-3.3.
+3.4.
 Criteria for Pausing Drug Administration and New Enrollment

-The SMC will review the safety and laboratory data at each dose level.
+In this study, the SMC will review the safety and laboratory data for each cohort.
 If an increased risk for the subjects is suspected during the study, the SMC will recommend to immediately suspend the recruiting of additional participants.

-The administration of the study drug and the enrollment of new subjects will pause for the dose level, if any of the following events occurs:
+Administration of study drug(s) and enrollment of new subjects will be paused for the current cohort if any of the following events occurs:

-- One or more ≥ Grade 4 TEAEs or treatment-emergent SAEs related to study drug as assessed by the investigator in any subject or - Grade 3 TEAEs related to study drug as assessed by the investigator in 2 or more subjects at the same dose level.
+- One or more ≥ Grade 4 TEAEs or treatment-emergent SAEs related to study drug(s) as assessed by the investigator in any subject or - One or more Grade 3 TEAEs related to study drug(s) as assessed by the investigator in ≥ 2 subjects in the same cohort.

-The SMC may recommend keeping the current enrollment plan, opening a repeated cohort at the same dose level, de-escalating to a lower dose level, or terminating the study.
-For the scenarios of repeated dose level and lower dose level, the number of subjects and randomization ratio will be the same as planned dose levels.
+The SMC may recommend keeping the current enrollment plan, opening a repeated cohort at the same dose of study drug(s), de-escalating to a lower dose of study drug(s), or terminating the study.
+For the repeated cohort at the same dose level and the cohort at the lower dose level, the number of subjects and randomization ratio will be the same as planned for each cohort.